 If the <Location /> directive is used, setting the DocumentRoot may result in a 403 (Forbidden) error.
-Either remove the DocumentRoot directive, or make sure that accessing the directory it points is allowed, in a corresponding <Directory> block.
+Either remove the DocumentRoot directive, or make sure that accessing the directory it points is allowed (in a corresponding <Directory> block).

-Using <Location /> together with SetHandler resulted in having everything handled by mod_python, which leads to not being able to download any CSS or images/icons.
-Use <Location /trac> SetHandler None </Location> to circumvent the problem, though this may not be the most elegant solution.
+Using <Location /> together with SetHandler resulted in having everything handled by mod\python, which leads to not being able download any CSS or images/icons.
+I used <Location /trac> SetHandler None </Location> to circumvent the problem, though I do not know if this is the most elegant solution.